Pre-trial Motions in Texas

 Find a Criminal Defense Lawyer in Williamson County, Texas

 Having an experienced criminal defense attorney who understands the criminal justice process is imperative if you or someone you know has been charged with a criminal offense.

 Attorney Michael J. Price is an experienced litigator who has been practicing Texas criminal law for years.
-He is the founder of Law Office of Price & Wiggins, P.C. and is known for being a dedicated and steadfast defense lawyer.
+He is the founder of Law Office of Michael J. Price, P.C. and is known for being a dedicated and steadfast defense lawyer.

-Call Law Office of Price & Wiggins, P.C. at (512) 354-1880 now to schedule a one-on-one, confidential, consultation to discuss your case with our attorney.
+Call Law Office of Michael J. Price, P.C. at (512) 354-1880 now to schedule a one-on-one, confidential, consultation to discuss your case with our attorney.